JetBrains/kotlinconf-app/README.md

 This is the official KotlinConf App!
 We hope you enjoy(ed) the conference and sessions.
 This repository contains the source code of the application.

-**Kotlin though and through**

-All pieces of the application are implemented in [Kotlin](https://kotlinlang.org).
-Backend, frontend and mobile apps (both Android and iOS) are Kotlin applications.
+All pieces of the application are implemented in *Kotlin*.
+Backend, frontend and mobile apps are Kotlin applications.
 Yes, Kotlin is powering all parts of the story.

-Now let's dig into the details:
+Did I already say that?
+Okay, let's get to the details:

 ### Server